This blueberry, lemon & pine nut cake is exactly how I love a cake to be: simple, sweet, delicious, maybe a little messy and oh so satisfying.

-- Combine the flour, baking powder and salt and set aside.
+- Combine the flour, baking powder, pine nuts and salt and set aside.

 - Beat the butter and sugar until pale and smooth; add the lemon zest and mahleb and combine; add the eggs, one at a time, beating well between each addition.
 Add the milk and combine.

-- Add the dry ones one big tablespoon at a time, with the mixer running, until incorporated.
+- Add the dry ingredients one big tablespoon at a time, with the mixer running, until incorporated.